Google Search Console Data: What You Need to Know

 What is Google search console?

-Google Search Console is a free service by Google.
-It helps you prevent, monitor, and maintain your site from appearing in search results of Google.
-You do not have to sign up for Google Search Console to appear in Google's search results.
-Google Search Console helps you understand and improve your viewing experience on Google.
-Gain complete knowledge about how Search Console helps you out.
+Google Search Console is a free service provided by Google that helps website owners monitor, maintain, and optimize their site in Google Search results.
+You do not need to sign up for Search Console to appear in search results, but using it gives you valuable insights into how Google crawls, indexes, and displays your website.
+The tool helps you understand and improve your site’s performance, ensuring a better experience for users.

-If Google finds new issues with your site, you will receive an alert email from the Search Console.
-In addition, you will still need to sign in to your account to make changes to your site content.
+If Google detects any new issues on your site, Search Console will send you alert emails, but you still need to sign in to your account to make any changes to your content.

 Main Features of Google Search Console